-Hints for solution IP
+Hints for solution IP in Matlab or C++/PETSc

-- 1. Study Examples 8.2, 8.4.4 or 12.5 of [BKK] where is presented solution of the Dirichlet problem for the Poisson's equation using PETSc.
-PETSc programs for solution of this problem are available download from the course homepage: go to the link of the book [BKK] and click to "GitHub Page with MATLAB® Source Codes" on the bottom of this page. - Modify PETSc code of the Example 12.5 of [BKK], or PETSc code in this note (this code is also available for download from waves24.com/download) such that it can be applied for the solution of IP.
+Study Examples 8.2, 8.4.4 or 12.5 of [BKK] where is presented solution of the Dirichlet problem for the Poisson's equation using Matlab and C++/ PETSc.
+Matlab and PETSc programs for solution of this problem are available download from the course homepage: go to the link of the book [BKK] and click to "GitHub Page with MATLAB Source Codes" on the bottom of this page, or copy the link below:

+2. Modify Matlab or PETSc code of the Example 12.5 of [BKK], or PETSc code in this note (this code is also available for download from waves24.com/download) such that it can be applied for the solution of CIP presented on the slide 6 of this lecture.
+More precisely, implement CGM algorithm presneted on the slide 15 in order to reconstruct function a(x) in the problem (5) from noisy data given at waves24.com/download.

-L. Beilina, E. Karchevskii, M. Karchevskii, Numerical Linear Algebra: Theory and Applications, Springer, 2017.
+[BKK] L. Beilina, E. Karchevskii, M. Karchevskii, Numerical Linear Algebra: Theory and Applications, Springer, 2017.

-Example: solution of Poisson's equation [BKK]
+Example: solution of Poisson's equation in Matlab and C++/PETSc [BKK]